curl/curl/docs/internals/TLS-SESSIONS.md

 which will diminish over time when keys are rediscovered.
 Note that this also works for putting a new ticket into the cache: when no present entry matches, a new one with peer key is created.
-This peer key will then no longer bear the cost of hash comparisions.
+This peer key will then no longer bear the cost of hash computes.